padima1/redenMasternodeSetup/README.md

 eden-cli mnsync status
 ```

-To see what masternode is doing on the network, you can use tail to monitor the debug.log file in realtime:
+If you are really bored waiting for the sync to complete, you can watch what masternode is doing on the network at any time by using tail to monitor the debug.log file in realtime:

 ```bash
 sudo tail -f ~/.eden/debug.log
 ```

 In conclusion, try restarting your VPS server and see if masternode comes back online automatically.
-The script adds a cron job which starts the daemon and the masternode after reboot.
+The script adds a cron job which starts edend daemon and the masternode after every reboot.

 Enjoy and hope that EDEN makes it to the moon!
 note that we still have 0% pool fees at https://fasterpool.com :)

+--Allroad